Jacob Israël de Haan: Religious and anti-Zionist phase

 The secular Zionist establishment would not allow the established Haredi community in Palestine to be represented in the Jewish Agency in the 1920s.
 In response, the Haredim founded a branch of the Agudath Israel political organisation in Jerusalem to represent their interests in Mandate Palestine.
 The leader at the time, Rabbi Yosef Chaim Sonnenfeld, chose de Haan to organise and represent the Haredi position as their foreign minister, on a diplomatic level equal to that of the secular Zionists.
 When in February 1922 Lord Northcliffe, the most influential British publisher, visited Palestine, De Haan presented the case of Palestine's Haredim and how they felt oppressed by the Zionists.

 He spoke about the tyranny of the official Zionist movement, which the journalists of the Northcliffe party gleefully reported back home. (...) the Zionist authorities both in Palestine and London became very worried.
 There was a great potential danger from these critical reports from a Jew who actually lived and worked right on this hot spot.

 De Haan, speaking on behalf of Agudath Israel, even opposed the British authorities allocating separate benefits to the Zionist-led Yishuv.
 From 1922, he suffered persisting harassment including death threats and being spat on by Zionists, and his class at the Law School demanded his dismissal.

-De Haan he was invited several times to visit Emir Abdullah, the future king of independent Transjordan.
+De Haan was invited several times to visit Emir Abdullah, the future king of independent Transjordan.
 In March 1924, De Haan and rabbi Sonnenfeld travelled to Amman for an audience with Abdullah's father and top Hashemite leader, Emir Hussein bin Ali.
 They sought their support for the Old Yishuv (the pre-Zionist Jewish community in the Holy Land), and explained the Haredi Jewish opposition to the Zionist plans of founding a state and support for the establishment of an official Palestinian state within the Emirate of Transjordan as part of a federation.
 In April, De Haan met Hussein again and reported that the Caliph condemned "godless" Zionism and would mobilize the Islamic world against it"; however, De Haan's top rival Frederick Hermann Kisch obtained a retraction from Hussein, which De Haan was forced to publish.
 De Haan made plans to travel to London in July 1924 with an anti-Zionist Haredi delegation to argue against Zionism.